bysliu/DATA205/README.md

 Instructor: Professor Jane Valentine

-This project uses data collected manually from two Excel files downloaded from a website.
+This project uses some addtional data collected manually.
-The data was not scraped automatically.

 Weather Data:
 Collected from The Weather Channel by counting the number of different weather days each month from daily weather history pages.